Fellowship FAQS

 Fellowship Projects

-Fellows are expected to be self-directed, proactive, and to be the primary owner of their Fellowship initiative.
-Fellows will work directly with their faculty/staff mentor(s) to discuss their goals for making a societal impact, generate ideas for projects, and ultimately define the parameters for the determined project.
+Fellows will work directly with their faculty/staff mentor(s) to discuss their goals for making a social impact, generate ideas for projects, and ultimately define the parameters for the determined project(s).
+Incremental goals (e.g., for each semester) will also be set during these conversations.

 I read through the defined projects that Fellows could potentially complete as part of their Fellowship responsibilities, but I am not sure which project would be the best fit for me.
 How should I proceed?

-What are the key components I need to address for proposing a custom-built positive societal impact initiative?
+What are the key components I need to address for proposing a custom-built Social Impact Project during the application process or while I am a Fellow?

-For Fellows looking to drive change in areas outside the scope of our defined partners, we strongly encourage you to pitch your ideas and potentially launch your own initiative from the ground up.
+For Fellows or potential Fellows looking to drive change in areas outside the scope of our defined partners, we encourage them to pitch their ideas and potentially launch their own initiative from the ground up.

-- What is the custom-built positive societal impact initiative you would like to undertake as a Fellow?
+- What is the custom-built Social Impact Project (SIP) the candidate would like to undertake as a Fellow?

 - How does this initiative respond to crucial social needs while simultaneously addressing business-related issues?